IgniteUI/igniteui-docfx/en/components/icon-service.md

 ## Internal Usage

-Starting with version 18.1.0 of Ignite UI for Angular, we added a new `setFamily` method that allows us to create a new family of icons in the `iconService` and associate them with a CSS class.
+Starting with version 18.1.0 of Ignite UI for Angular, we added a new `setFamily` method that allows us to create new families of icons in the `iconService` and associate them with CSS classes, types, and even prefixes.
+Additionally, icons used internally are now all declared by reference in a new `default` family with aliased names (see table bellow).

 | Icon Name      | Target Family | Target Name          | Used By                                                 | Theme                       |
 |----------------|---------------|----------------------|---------------------------------------------------------|-----------------------------|